curiousjazz77/SQL/README.md

 # SQL
-SQL Assignments from CSC 453
+SQL Assignments from CSC 453, utilizing SQLDeveloper

 Course content is arranged by assignment: